Fake GoFundMe account started for Grand Forks ‘flood victims’ - Grand Forks Gazette

 A fraudulent GoFundMe page for disaster victims of the Boundary flood is making the rounds.

-Community Futures Boundary is advising that residents should not donate to a GoFundMe drive purportedly sponsored by “CF Boundary” as Community Futures has not sponsored a GoFundMe.
+Community Futures Boundary is advising that residents should not donate to a GoFundMe drive purportedly sponsored by “CF Boundary” as the organization says the information is not true, and it has in fact not sponsored a GoFundMe.

 The fake campaign is titled “Grand Forks, BC Flood Help!” and uses verbiage taken from the Community Futures website.